The Desert Song (Max Liebman Presents)

-"The Desert Song" is the fifteenth episode of the American television musical variety series Max Liebman Presents, adapted from the 1926 operetta The Desert Song, which was based on a true event - an uprising of the Riff tribes against French colonial rule in Morocco in 1925.
+"The Desert Song" is the fifteenth episode of the American television musical variety series Max Liebman Presents, adapted from the 1926 operetta The Desert Song, which was based on a true event—an uprising of the Riff tribes against French colonial rule in Morocco in 1925.

 The music for the operetta was composed by Sigmund Romberg.
 The book and the lyrics were written by Oscar Hammerstein II, Otto Harbach, Frank Mandel, and Laurence Schwab.
 Writers for the television adaptation were William Friedberg, Will Glickman and Neil Simon.
 First telecast live in the United States on May 7, 1955, on NBC.
-The conductor for the production was Charles Sanford - while the choreographer for all of the dances and musical segments was Rod Alexander.
+The conductor for the production was Charles Sanford—while the choreographer for all of the dances and musical segments was Rod Alexander.
 Due to the time constraints for the live telecast, the television version had to be abridged and adapted and it is therefore slightly different from the original operetta.
 NBC broadcast the live telecast two years after the film version of The Desert Song with Gordon MacRae and Kathryn Grayson was made.

 The television version features the only surviving footage of Nelson Eddy in a complete live musical.

 Plot

 French efforts to turn Morocco into a modern colony are balked by a native Riff rebellion, led by the mysterious Red Shadow.
 Unknown to all, including his own father, the daring and fearless rebel leader is none other than Pierre, the unassuming son of the French commanding officer, General Birabeau.
-At the French military outpost, Pierre effectively conceals his Red Shadow identity by assuming a meek persona.
+At the French military outpost, Pierre effectively conceals his Red Shadow identity by assuming a timid and meek persona.

 Pierre loves the lively and adventurous Margot.
-However Margot, who wants excitement in her life, only thinks of the likable, mild-mannered Pierre as a friend.
-So Pierre, in his disguise as the Red Shadow, kidnaps Margot and takes her to the desert fortress of his friend, Ali Ben Ali, Caid of the Riff tribes.
+However Margot, who is engaged to Captain Paul Fontaine, wants excitement and romance in her life, and only thinks of the likable, mild-mannered Pierre as a friend.
+When the wedding date of Margot's and Paul's marriage is suddenly brought forward, Pierre, in his disguise as the Red Shadow, kidnaps Margot and takes her to the desert fortress of his friend, Ali Ben Ali, Caid of the Riff tribe.
 It is here that the Red Shadow declares his love for Margot, and where Margot falls in love with the Red Shadow, despite not knowing who he really is.

-When the Red Shadow refuses to fight a duel with General Birabeau, he loses the respect of his men and is banished to the desert, with only a broken sword to defend himself.
+When the Red Shadow refuses to fight a duel with General Birabeau, he loses the respect of his men and is banished to the desert without food, without a horse, and with only a broken sword to defend himself.

-Later, the Red Shadow's true identity is revealed to the General and Margot, and all ends happily.
+Later, when Pierre's secret identity as the Red Shadow is revealed to the surprised General and Margot, all ends happily.